bio8/biokube/apps/biokube-docs/src/includes/_biokube-developer-docs.md

 ## Setup Kubernetes

+Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.

+The name [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) originates from Greek, meaning helmsman or pilot.
+Google open-sourced the Kubernetes project in 2014.
+Kubernetes combines over 15 years of Google's experience running production workloads at scale with best-of-breed ideas and practices from the community.

-To easyly spin up and tear down kubernetes clusters locally we will use Rancher K3D.<br>
+To easyly spin up and tear down kubernetes clusters locally <b>Biokube</b> will use [K3D](https://k3d.io/).<br>
-Production workloads are deployed on K3S or K8S
+Production workloads are deployed on lightweight [K3S](https://k3s.io/) or on classic full blown [K8S](https://kubernetes.io/).
+To interact from the command line with any kubernetes cluster - be it a local cluster on K3D or a lightweight K3S cluster or a classic K8S on-prem or on any of the cloud based managed kubernetes services like Google GKE, Amazon EKS or Microsoft AKS - you will always need to have the <code>kubectl</code> go binary installed on your system to interact with any of them.

 ### 1\.
 Install kubectl

+<code>`curl -LO https://storage.googleapis.com/kubernetes-release/release/`\``curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`\``/bin/linux/amd64/kubectl`</code> Downloads linux version of latest stable release of `kubectl` binary

+<code>`chmod +x ./kubectl`</code> Makes `kubectl` binary executable

+<code>`sudo mv ./kubectl /usr/local/bin/kubectl`</code>
+Moves the `kubectl` go binary to `/usr/local/bin/` so that it can be executed from any directory on the system (since `/usr/local/bin/` always belongs to the `$PATH` variable)

+<code>`kubectl version -o json`</code>
+Shows client (kubectl) and server (kubernetes api) version information of the current cluster context

+<code>`kubectl config view --minify --raw`</code>
+Shows the contents of `$HOME/.kube/config`

+<code>`cat $HOME/.kube/config`</code>
+Shows the contents of `$HOME/.kube/config`

 > 1\.
 Install kubectl